*This post contains affiliate links. Read my disclosure policy here.

 To me, spring means spring cleaning.
 A new beginning.
 A time to make changes and updates.
 Cleaning, purging and starting new.

 It’s almost like a second chance at New Years Resolution.

 What does Spring mean to you?

-I am a busy mama of 3 kids, one with autism and ADHD, a 4 year old going on 14 and a toddler.
-We have recently moved out of our home and now live in one room with 5 people in my parents home.
+I am a busy mama of 3 kids.
+A 10-year-old with autism and ADHD, a busy 5-year-old and a toddler.
+We have recently moved to the country and we’re still unpacking!

-I started thinking about what part of our lives as moms need a spring cleaning.
+I started thinking about what part of our lives as moms need spring cleaning.

 I came up with a list of some important things in our life that we come in contact with every day.

 Tackle one category per day.
 Or per 2 days.
 Or maybe even one category per week.